Cng_logo

 About my garden

-I still have some dried herbs NOW from the garden.
-The herbs come in 4 oz. shaker bottle with a seal that I ordered from Amazon.
-The herbs are $5 each bottle.
-I have garden sage that comes in a snack bag, full.
-They are double the amount of the shaker bottles and are $10.
+I have dried herbs NOW from the garden.
+The herbs come in 4 oz. shaker bottle with seals that I ordered from Amazon.
+The herbs are $6 each bottle.
+I have garden sage that comes in a snack bag, full and they are double the amount of two shaker bottles full of pure herb.
+I do not add additives or fillers to my herbs, they are pure, ground in my spice grinder and grown in my backyard garden.

 UPDATE: If all goes well, I should have more vegetables, and greens, and an abundance of flowers and herbs, fresh from the garden in 2024.
 I am praying all goes well this next year.